Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 Then, the energy equation becomes conformally flat for any choice $\alpha = \delta + 1$, which allows us to get rid of the scale-factor-dependent term in \Eq{aux_cons}.
 The energy and momentum equations become

 where we are only left with a dependence on $\HH_\alpha$ in the momentum equation, corresponding to a Hubble friction term that will affect the velocity field evolution.

-This will be a useful choice when $\tilde p \neq \tilde \rho/3$ in the subrelativistic regime.
+This will be a useful choice when $\tilde p \neq \third \tilde \rho$ in the subrelativistic regime.
 Indeed, this choice minimizes the appearance of Hubble-dependent terms in the equations of conservation of energy and momentum due to the fact that a non-vanishing $\tilde f_H^0$ in the energy equation will propagate to the momentum equation, as we will see in \Sec{rel_hydrodynamics}.
 We remind the reader that a choice yielding a vanishing $\tilde f_H^0$ was not in general possible for relativistic flows.

-\subsection{Super-comoving coordinates when $\cs^2 \ll 1$}
+\subsubsection{3.3.5 \ Super-comoving coordinates when $\cs^2 \ll 1$}

-In the previous section, we have shown that $\alpha = \delta + 1$ is a useful scaling for subrelativistic bulk flows.
-A particular choice of $\delta$ leads to the super-comoving coordinates \cite{Jedamzik:1996wp,Banerjee:2004df,Trivedi:2018ejz,Jedamzik:2023rfd}, useful to rescale the Universe expansion in the time variable to describe subrelativistic dust fluids with $\cs^2 \ll 1$.
+In the previous section, we have shown that $\alpha = \delta + 1$ is a useful scaling for subrelativistic bulk flows with $u^2 \ll 1$.
+A particular choice of $\delta = 1$ and $\alpha = 2$ (known as super-comoving coordinates) is common in cosmological simulations during matter domination as it allows to get rid of the friction terms as originally proposed in \cite{Martel:1997hk}, based on previous work in \cite{1980Afz....16..769S}.
+An alternative choice for the super-comoving coordinates was proposed in \cite{Banerjee:2004df}.
+The latter choice adapts the $\alpha$-time to the Universe expansion during matter domination, setting $\alpha = \threehalf$ and $\delta = \half$, and allows to keep a constant Hubble rate in $\alpha$-time, being a useful choice to compute the evolution of primordial magnetic fields across recombination \cite{Jedamzik:2018itu,Trivedi:2018ejz,Jedamzik:2020krr,Jedamzik:2023rfd,Jedamzik:2025cax}.

+For the case of a matter-dominated fluid ($\cs^2 \ll 1$), it is possible to recover conformally flat fluid equations in the subrelativistic regime, following the super-comoving variables choice proposed in \cite{Martel:1997hk}.
+We can see from \Eq{mom_subrel_aux} that the choice $\delta = 1 - 3 \cs^2$ allows us to get rid of the Hubble friction.
+However, as a consequence of $\delta \neq 0$, an additional dependence with $a$ appears in the pressure gradient.
+We can also get rid of this term when $\cs^2 \ll 1$, since then the enthalpy is dominated by the energy density, $\tilde p + \tilde \rho \approx \tilde \rho$ in \Eqq{Tmunu_aux}.
+Hence, the only dependence on the pressure remains in the $\tilde T^{ij}$ component, such that $\tilde \rho$ and $\tilde p$ become decoupled in the equations, allowing us to separately rescale

+Finally, to get rid of the Hubble friction, we can choose $\delta = 1$ and, hence, $\alpha = 2$, $\beta = 3$, and $\chi = 5$.
+The resulting conservation laws then become conformally flat \cite{Martel:1997hk},

-The super-comoving coordinates are found when one chooses $\alpha = \threehalf$, which allows to absorb the Universe expansion in the time coordinate when the Universe is matter-dominated, $a \sim t^{2/3}$, such that $\ln a \sim \tau_\alpha$ and, hence, $\HH_\alpha$ is constant in $\alpha$-time.
-For this choice of $\alpha$, $\delta = 1/2$.
-We note that the relation between the Lorentz factor and $\tilde u^i$ is not the same as in Minkowski space-time [see \Eq{Lorentz_alpha}].
-However, as we deal with subrelativistic flows in this limit, this difference becomes negligible.
+We note that the relation between the Lorentz factor and $\tilde u^i$ is not the same as in Minkowski space-time when $\delta \neq 0$ [cf.~\Eq{Lorentz_alpha}].
+However, as we deal with subrelativistic flows in this limit, this correction becomes negligible.